Poznan Greater Poland, Poland Travel Guide

 Hostels like Very Berry Hostel or Cinema Hostel are known for social atmospheres, making it easy to meet others.
 Centrally located economy hotels give convenience and safety for solo explorers.

 Serviced apartments or extended-stay hotels (e.g., City Park Hotel & Residence) often have better rates for longer durations.
-Amenities like kitchenettes make them more comfortable for an extended stay.
+Amenities like kitchenettes make them more pleasant for an extended stay.
 Private apartment rentals are also good.

 Parking is often limited and costly in central areas.
 Hotels outside the Old Town or with dedicated parking facilities are good for drivers.